Merrick101/quiz-cards/README.md

 ### Future Features

-**Flashcard Import/Export**
+**Quiz Card Import/Export**

-- Add functionality to import or export flashcards to share with others or to backup data.
+- Add functionality to import or export quiz cards to share with others or to backup data.

 **Advanced Quiz Customization**

 - Provide options for users to set time limits on questions or select specific difficulty levels.

 **Enhanced Progress Analysis**

 - Generate detailed performance analytics, such as average accuracy per category and improvement trends over time.

+**Ignore Punctuation in Quiz Answers**

+- Introduce a clean_answer function to preprocess user answers by removing punctuation and excess whitespace.
+This enhancement would allow users to answer quiz questions without concern for exact punctuation or spacing, improving usability without impacting scoring accuracy.

+## Helper Functions

+**print_section_title**

+- Used to display a section header in the console, making the output more readable.

+**print_error**

+- A utility function to standardize error messages across the application.

+**confirm_action**

+- Prompts the user to confirm actions with a "yes" or "no" response, improving input handling.

+**get_valid_integer & get_valid_index**

+- The `get_valid_integer` and `get_valid_index` functions ensure that user input falls within valid ranges.
+These enhancements prevent runtime errors and improve user experience by guiding users back to valid options when they make an error.

 ## Data Model

-The application uses JSON files to store flashcard and progress data.
-Flashcards are stored in flashcards.json, with each flashcard containing a term, definition, and an optional category.
+The application uses JSON files to store quiz card and progress data.
+Quiz cards are stored in flashcards.json, with each quiz card containing a term, definition, and an optional category.
 Progress tracking is managed in progress.json, storing data about each quiz, such as date, category, score, total_questions, and success_rate.
 JSON was selected for its lightweight and human-readable format, making it suitable for storing structured data like flashcards and progress entries in a persistent format for CLI applications.

+**Flashcards Data (`flashcards.json`)**

+Each flashcard entry contains:
+- `"term"`: The term or question for the flashcard.
+- `"definition"`: The corresponding answer or explanation.
+- `"category"`: An optional category for organizing flashcards.

+**Progress Data (`progress.json`)**

+Each quiz entry contains:
+- `"date"`: Timestamp of when the quiz was completed.
+- `"category"`: The quiz category.
+- `"score"`: Number of correct answers.
+- `"total_questions"`: Total number of questions in the quiz.
+- `"success_rate"`: Percentage score for the quiz session.

 ## Testing

+### Test Cases

+**Test Case 1**

+- Adding a flashcard with term, definition, and category fields.

+**Test Case 2**

+- Starting a quiz and answering questions correctly, incorrectly, and with special characters.

+**Test Case 3**

+- Viewing progress to ensure the progress.json file updates accurately.

+**Test Case 4**

+- Error handling in cases where inputs exceed limits or contain invalid characters.

-### Bugs
+### Solved Bugs

-**Solved Bugs**

-- Enhanced Navigation Options
+**Enhanced Navigation Options**

-Implemented stricter input handling for confirmation prompts and category selection, reducing the impact of invalid inputs.
+- Implemented stricter input handling for confirmation prompts and category selection, reducing the impact of invalid inputs.

+**Empty Input Handling**

-- Empty Input Handling: Pressing "Enter" without entering a response in quiz mode originally marked the answer as incorrect.
+- Pressing "Enter" without entering a response in quiz mode originally marked the answer as incorrect.

-- Quiz Mode Input Validation
+**Quiz Mode Input Validation**

-Resolved issue where pressing "Enter" without an answer caused the quiz to move to the next question by adding validation for non-empty input.
+- Resolved issue where pressing "Enter" without an answer caused the quiz to move to the next question by adding validation for non-empty input.

+**Unexpected Characters in Input**

-- Unexpected Characters in Input: Non-integer inputs in selection prompts could cause errors in earlier versions.
+- Non-integer inputs in selection prompts could cause errors in earlier versions.

-**Remaining Bugs**
+### Remaining Bugs

+**None Identified**

-- None Identified: All known bugs have been resolved.
+- All known bugs have been resolved.

 ### Validator Testing